danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 ### Question 3

-What is the golden rule of performance optimization?
+What is the golden rule of performance optimisation?

 Not doing stuff is faster than doing stuff<!-- .element: class="fragment" -->

 Note:
-- The foundation of all optimization
+- The foundation of all optimisation
-- Avoid work rather than optimize work
+- Avoid work rather than optimise work
 - All our techniques come back to this

 ---